hippopotamus-prime/interlopers/README.md

 between-level shop.
 Of course, the aliens counter this with improvements of their own in later waves...

+## Free Software
+The Prison is free software as described by the GNU General Public License (v3).
+See LICENSE.md for details.

 ## System Requirements
 Interlopers comes in 3 versions: